ddmitov/perl-executing-browser/README.md

 ## Security
    Being a GUI for Perl 5 desktop applications, PEB executes with normal user privileges only local Perl scripts in its application directory.
 Reasonable security restrictions are implemented in C++ code and a Perl command-line argument, but they do not constitute a sandbox for Perl scripts.

 **PEB security principles:**
 * Users have full access to their local data using PEB.
 * PEB-based applications are no danger to the underlying operating system.
 * Mixing trusted and untrusted content in one browser window is not possible.

    Trusted content is any content originating from either the local pseudo-domain ```http://local-pseudodomain/``` or from a trusted domain listed in ```{PEB_binary_directory}/resources/app/trusted-domains.json```.
 Only the local pseudo-domain is trusted if ```trusted-domains.json``` is missing.
 This file is read only once at application startup and can not be manipulated remotely.
-It allows mixing local and remote content to load web fonts in PEB-based applications or developing rich/thick/fat clients based on PEB. ```trusted-domains.json``` has to be explicitely created by a developer of a PEB-based application if needed.
+It allows mixing local and remote content to load web fonts in a PEB-based applications or developing rich/thick/fat clients based on PEB. ```trusted-domains.json``` has to be explicitely created by a developer of a PEB-based application if needed.

    Untrusted content is any content coming not from the local pseudo-domain or from domains listed in the ```trusted-domains.json``` file.